Cross-registration guidelines

 This agreement allows full-time JCC students to enroll in a course at one of the participating member private (non-SUNY) institutions.
 See Cross Registration Calendar for participating colleges, deadlines and restrictions.

-• Request the Western New York Consortium from the registrar’s office on the Jamestown campus or Cattaraugus County Campus Counseling and Career Center.
+- Request the Western New York Consortium from the registrar’s office on the Jamestown Campus or Cattaraugus County Campus Success Center.

 Are you pursuing a degree at another SUNY college or university, or a participating college in the Western New York Consortium?
 Contact the registrar’s office at your home institution for instructions for permission to enroll at JCC under one of these agreements.